Parade's End (TV series): Cast

-Episode list
+Episodes

 Reception

 The series has received widespread acclaim from British critics, The Independent's Grace Dent going so far as to proclaim it "one of the finest things the BBC has ever made".
 Others praised Cumberbatch and Hall in the lead roles, Cumberbatch for his ability to express suppressed pain, The Independent's Gerard Gilbert observed, "Perhaps no other actor of his generation is quite so capable of suggesting the tumult beneath a crusty, seemingly inert surface".
 The Arts Desk's Emma Dibdin found "Cumberbatch's performance... faultless and often achingly moving, a painful juxtaposition of emotional stiffness and deep, crippling vulnerability".
 Hall's Sylvia was lauded as "one of the great female characters of the past decade" by Caitlin Moran, who also wrote that "the script and direction have genius-level IQ" in her Times TV column.

 Parade's End attracted 3.5 million viewers for its first episode, making it the most watched BBC2 drama since Rome (2005).
 The second episode had a drop in ratings with 2.2 million viewers.
 A few viewers found the sound mixing awkward, the dialogue difficult to hear and understand.

 The miniseries received generally favourable reviews from American and Canadian television critics for its HBO broadcast, according to Metacritic.
 Writing for Roger Ebert's Chicago Sun-Times column, Jeff Shannon wrote that the miniseries has "up-scale directing" and "award-worthy performances" while Brad Oswald of the Winnipeg Free Press called it "a television masterpiece".
 Ford's tetralogy became a best-seller after the dramatisation was broadcast on the BBC.